top of page

 Sometimes I wonder if anything I create really matters.
 What’s the point of making something that could disappear?
 Yet in that question, I’ve found quiet meaning, to keep building, learning, and creating, even if no one sees it.
 Because maybe the point isn’t to change the world, but to find light and share it, no matter how small.

-Pokémon Legends Z-A: finding light in lumiose (city).
+Pokémon Legends Z-A: finding quiet in lumiose city.

 Pokémon Legends: Z-A isn’t a game about wandering far.
 It’s about the quiet moments within Lumiose City.
 The laughter of NPCs, the glow of Prism Tower, and the small comfort of sitting beside your Pokémon.
 In a time when life felt heavy, this world gave me light again.